 So in addition to the 20-30 commoners you’d need to funnel to create your adventuring party, you’d also need 400-600 commoners in a village to have enough infrastructure to support the creation of food, crafts, clothing, weapons, armor, supplies, etc. This number seems to jibe well with information found in Notes on Medieval Population Geography, Medieval Demographics Made Easy, and other scholarly sources.
 There were anywhere from 5-30 extended families (at a 90% marriage rate) in each village (let’s say 3d12) with a fertility rate of 4-8 children and a childhood mortality rate of roughly 25%.
 Using these numbers generates a very plausibly sized village of 200-800 commoners.

-If you’d like to try it out, make sure you have Node.js installed with the lodash package.
+If you’d like to try it out, make sure you have Node.js installed.

 npm install the project then run